SanderMertens/flecs/docs/JsonFormat.md

 #### **"hidden"**
 Array indicating whether a component is hidden.
 Only applies to components of base entities (in the ["is_a"](is_a) array).

+A base component is hidden when it is overridden by an entity higher in the inheritance hierarchy.

 Type: Array(bool), optional

 #### **"values"**